JonathanWilbur/asn1-d/documentation/security.md

 The results of this testing will go here.

+### FourBytes Fuzz Testing

+FourBytes is a rather uncreative name I gave to the fuzz test that supplies all possible combinations of four bytes (4.2 billion of them) to the constructors of each codec.
+I am not done with this testing yet, but I already found two severe bugs.

+#### Bug #1

+An "off-by-one" error.
+When using definite-short length, I did not check that the remaining bytes of the encoded data was just one byte short of what was necessary to live up to the stated length in the length octets.
+In other words, I used `>` when I should have used `>=`.

+#### Bug #2

+I did not check that the value octets of an indefinite-length element were greater than or equal to two in number, so an indefinite-length element with a single null value octet (`0x00u`) would read out of bounds.

 ## CVE Review

 Below are my reviews of all ASN.1-related CVEs, and how they might relate to